How to Remove, Eliminate or Strip a 2nd Mortgage Off a House (Conclusion).

 The second hazard is that there is a tax consequence to debt settlement, meaning you will owe the taxable amount on the unpaid portion of the original debt.
 For example, if you settle an $80,000 second mortgage for $20,000, you will have a taxable benefit of $60,000.
 Depending on your tax bracket and deductions that will be a sizeable tax bill.
 Consult a certified public accountant prior to concluding any settlement to understand the tax consequence.

-Option Two- Lien Stripping through a Chapter 13 Bankruptcy
+Option Two- Lien Stripping through a Chapter 13 or Chapter 7 Bankruptcy

 The second option is to strip a second mortage lien through the filing of a Chapter 13 Bankruptcy Reorganization.
 The first thing that should be pointed out is that there is no “tax consequence” on the unpaid portion of the debt.
 This makes a bankrutpcy a better financial option over a settlement.
 The second advantage is that the bankrutpcy results in a complete elimination of the full amount owed on the second mortgage creating an even greater savings over a settlement.
 The third advantage is that the mortgage lender has no say in whether it can be done.
 Approval is based strictly on complying with the bankruptcy requirements in a Chapter 13 and showing the court that the second mortgage lien is completely unsecured.